itrocks-ts/xtarget/README.md

 - if the target is still present on the page, the content will be loaded into the target without a full-page reload,
 - otherwise, the content will be loaded as full page.

+## XTargetHoldOn plugin

+When this plugin is activated, a full-page overlay is displayed while slow xtarget requests are pending.

+If a request takes more than a short delay, the mouse cursor changes to `wait` and, after another delay, a semi-transparent grey foreground is applied to indicate that the application is waiting for a response.

 ## XTargetMainTarget plugin

 This plugin enhances target element selection by automatically resolving `#main` to the first `<main>`